 Optional Add-ins and Variations

-- Nuts: Chopped walnuts or pecans for added texture.
+- Nuts : chopped walnuts or pecans for a crunchy bite

 Pineapple Juice Cake